 2 Days 1 Night Tour

-The 1-night tour will take you to Zagora desert, as it’s 6.5 hours away.
-On the way, you’ll stop in Ouerzazate and see the village ofït Benhaddou and on the way back at Atlas Film Studios.
+The 1 night/2 days tour will take you to Zagora desert, as it’s 6.5 hours away.
+On the way, you’ll stop in Ouarzazate and see the village ofït Benhaddou and on the way back at Atlas Film Studios.
 While you’ll sleep in the desert and complete a camel trek, you won’t see any golden sand dunes.

 3 Days 2 Nights Tour

-Usually, a 3-day tour will put you in a hotel for the first night to split a 10-hour drive, before moving further to Erg Chebbi dunes (Merzouga).
+Usually, a 3 day / 2 nights tour will put you in a hotel for the first night to split a 10-hour drive, before moving further to Erg Chebbi dunes (Merzouga).
 You’ll see the same spots as on a shorter trip, but you’ll have more time at each place of interest.
 Merzouga has many camps for different standards, but unlike in Zagora you’ll be able to find glamping tents with private working shower and toilet.